When your child has ADHD, the line between what's normal and when to call a doctor isn't always clear.

 Even if your child has been on the same medication for years with much success, it may stop working.
-This usually happens when a kid hits a certain stage in his growth, like puberty.
-Talk to the doctor to see if he needs a different dose or to switch to another drug.
+This usually happens when a kid hits a certain stage in their growth, like puberty.
+Talk to the doctor to see if they need a different dose or to switch to another drug.

 Stimulants are one of the most common medications prescribed to kids with ADHD.
 While they help with attention problems and hyperactivity, they come with a few common downsides.
 These include upset stomach, dizziness, dry mouth, and higher blood pressure.

 Your doctor should know about anything outside of those issues, including a lack of appetite, trouble sleeping, unusual irritability, or if your child starts to have tics, such as making repetitive sounds or movements.
 The solution could be as simple as a change in their dose or switching to a different stimulant.

 Other issues you should call about include:

 All children feel afraid or sad sometimes, but for kids with ADHD, those feelings may start to interfere with their life at school, home, and while they play.

 If your child starts to have serious fear of being away from family, going to school, or that bad things will happen to them, check in with the doctor to see if they need help for anxiety.

 For kids with ADHD, depression grows out of feelings of frustration about not being like other kids or struggling to control their condition.
 Your child may already have a hard time focusing on things they don't like.
 Depression causes kids with ADHD to feel hopeless or useless and avoid things they normally find fun.
 It can change their appetite and sleep habits, too.